sara-service/DSpace-Setup/README.md

  * Compute -> Instances -> "dspace-6.2" -> [Rebuild Instance]
  * You might need to remove your old SSH key from ~/.ssh/known_hosts

-### Setup subdomain
-Point your subdomain to the IP of the bwCloud VM.
-Here, we use:

-     vm-152-020.bwcloud.uni-ulm.de
+### Connect to the machine
 ```
-ssh -A ubuntu@demo-dspace.sara-service.org
+ssh -A ubuntu@vm-152-020.bwcloud.uni-ulm.de
 ```

 ## Prerequisites